 So, if you invest in real estate and own some rental properties, that generally qualifies as passive activities to the IRS when you file your taxes.

-If you happen to take a loss on this passive income, those losses can offset passive income you've earned.
-Unfortunately it can't offset active income.
+If you happen to take a loss on this passive income, those losses can offset the passive income you've earned.
+Unfortunately, it can't offset active income.
 Only active losses can offset active income.

-So if you happen to experience these passive losses, either in reality or on paper (through the magic of depreciation), unfortunately you can't use it to offset your physician income.
+So if you happen to experience these passive losses, either in reality or on paper (through the magic of depreciation), unfortunately, you can't use them to offset your physician income.
 It can only be used to offset other real estate earnings or be carried over to offset future gains.

 How Are Things Different With Real Estate Professional Status?

 However, if you are a real estate professional in the eyes of the IRS, things change quite a bit.
 When you check the box of being a real estate professional on your taxes, these “passive” activities no longer qualify as being passive.
 In fact, they're considered active.